 Things have improved drastically in Pakistan.
 Women like Dr. Ehsan are breaking stereotypes and proving to the world that they can do absolutely anything.

 Faisal is a female cab driver providing pick and drop services for women and families in Karachi.
-Since she was young, many tried to cheat her, after suffering for a long she decided to learn to drive and started a pick-and-drop service.
+Since she was young, many tried to cheat her, after suffering for a long time she decided to learn to drive and started a pick-and-drop service.
 This became a huge success.
 Eventually, Faisal started her own pick-and-drop service in Karachi only for women.

 Another prominent example of women’s empowerment in Pakistan is Zahida Kazmi.
 The 53-year-old from Islamabad works as a taxi driver.
 Government and society must encourage these women who are trying to improve their financial or economic standing.